microsoft/Moonlit/ToP/README.md

 * l0 regularization learning rate: {0.04, 0.02, 0.01}
 * the loss factor of rank distillation loss: 1e-2 ~ 1e-5

-For other parameters, we recommend to use the configuration listed below:
+For other parameters, we recommend using the configuration listed below:

 | Hyperparameters | CoLA | RTE  | QQP  | MRPC | SST2 | MNLI | QNLI | STSB |
 | --------------- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |